andrewfstratton/quando/docs/creating_new_blocks.md

 3. Adding the analogue values (sometimes just 0 or 1) for triggers - these give a range output from 0 to 1.
 4. Adding the stick axes for X/Y.  These also give a range output.
 5. Considering whether to design a hold/released option as well/instead that calls back when the button is first pressed and also calls back when the button is released.

+Note: Quando includes extended gamepad blocks for buttons, joystick movement and triggers; the code is in the gamepad.js module and the generated blocks are in `3500_devices.htm`.
+The included button block has been redesigned to allow for more buttons, as well as allowing the detection of button down, button up and button change (i.e. up or down) which is then passed back as a val (which can only be 0 or 1).